 A Game-Changer in the Tech Industry?
-GOOG's New AI Frontier! - YaNoticias
+GOOG's New AI Frontier! - YANoticias

 1. How is Alphabet integrating AI to enhance its services?

-Alphabet is leveraging AI within Google Search and personalized advertising services to elevate user experiences and create specialized consumer interactions.
+Alphabet is leveraging AI within Google Search and personalised advertising services to elevate user experiences and create specialised consumer interactions.
 This integration aims to unlock additional revenue streams and improve overall service efficiency.

 2. What advancements is Alphabet making in quantum computing?